Christian community

 The Bible: Romans chap.
 12, verse 1

-The early Christians met regularly in the Temple in Jerusalem (destroyed around AD 70) and in their homes.
-They spent almost all of their time praying together, praising God, and interceding for all people.
-In addition, they did good in the people, ministered to the needs and necessities of all believers, and boldly proclaimed the gospel of salvation through Jesus Christ (Siehe: living in freedom and peace).
+The early Christians met regularly in the Temple in Jerusalem (destroyed around 70 AD) and in their homes.
+They spent almost all of their time together praying, praising God, and interceding for all people.
+They also did good deeds among the people, ministering to the needs and concerns of all believers, and boldly proclaiming the gospel of salvation through Jesus Christ (See: What does faith mean?).

-Worship for the early Christians was not limited to a few hours on any given day, as it is in many churches today.
-Nor did the duties and ministries of the early church rest on the shoulders of a few, while the rest took the role of passive listeners.
-On the contrary: all believers felt responsible for each other and each of them was actively involved in the church service.
-The motivation of the people was the love for God and one another.
-Common meals were also an integral part of the meetings and a sign of the deep connection between the first believers.
+The worship service of the early Christians was not limited to a few hours on a particular day, unlike in many churches today.
+Nor did the various tasks in the early church rest on the shoulders of individuals, while the rest assumed the role of passive listeners, as is often the case today.
+Quite the opposite: all believers felt a sense of responsibility for one another, and each of them was actively involved in the church's ministry.
+The believers' motivation lay in their love for God and for one another.
+Communal meals were also an integral part of the early Christians' gatherings and a sign of their solidarity with one another.

 "And when they had appointed for them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they had believed."